vertica/spark-connector/functional-tests/README.md

 Option `-r` tells our functional test application to configure itself for submitting to a cluster (by omitting the `master` option).

 To increase the worker count, change spark version, or any other Spark environment settings, refer to our [docker environment instructions](/../docker/README.md).

+#### Testing on your own cluster

+You can use `spark-submit` to manually to submit the assembled functional test to your cluster.
+The jar is located under `functional-tests/target/scala-2.12/spark-vertica-connector-functional-tests-assembly-x.x.x`.
+Make sure to specify option `-r` to the spark application when submitting.

 ### Debugging
 Some tips for debugging